lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 To start a slideshow press :kbd:`f5` or the button the looks like a tv with a triangle on it or :menuselection:`slideshow --> start from the first slide.` To start a slideshow from the current slide press :kbd:`Shift + f5` or :menuselection:`Slideshow --> Start from current slide`.
 To exit the slideshow press escape.
 To get to the next slide of the slideshow click or press the right arrow key. to get to a previous slide in presentation mode press the left arrow key or right click previous.

 To view your slides right next to each other :menuselection:`View --> Slide Sorter`.
+To switch to an outline view of just text :menuselection:`View --> Outline`.
+To switch back to your normal view :menuselection:`View --> Normal`.

 Screenshot
 ----------